sobisonator/chartermap/TextToDB/documentation/CRM.md

 All manuscripts
 ID: Unique ID
 #### Text relationships
-### Text creation events (E65)
+##### Text creation events (E65)
 All creation events which can be attributed to a text
 ID: Unique ID
 Time-span (E52): Date of creation, to degree of certainty
+### Modifications (E11)
+Tags which indicate a modification was carried out on the text
+id: Unique ID
+modified_by: (P31 - "was modified by") refers to a PASE id
+modified_by_backup: (P31) reference to people(id)
+### Languages (E56)
+Latin, English, P-Celtic, Q-Celtic, Norse
+This will mostly be Latin and English, but others may be used where place names are not written in their Latin or English equivalents
+id: Unique ID
+label: The English name given to the language
+### Scripts (TX13)
+All scripts said to be used in the corpus
+id: Unique ID
+label: The English name givent to the script
+desc: Short plaintext description of the script

-### Structured references: a nice-to-have
+### Structured bibliographic references: a nice-to-have
+It will be necessary to store references because the system's purpose is NOT to make judgements on the validity of information, but rather to present all information with minimal interpretation.

+As a nice to have...
 Encourage the structuring of references in a systematic manner for best interoperability.
 However, this is not a reference management system, and that's a whole system of its own to design.
-It will be necessary to store references because the system's purpose is NOT to make judgements on the validity of information, but rather to present all information with minimal interpretation.
-### Ref texts
+### Ref texts unnamed
 All references that can be linked to markup either in support or negation of a position.
 Columns constitute the [ISO 690](https://en.wikipedia.org/wiki/ISO_690).
 Because it is difficult to maintain consistency when creating references, all fields will be checked when creating a new reference and the user presented with partial or full matches.
 ID: Unique ID